 It is now possible to achieve the same, or better results through a small incision around the front and lower part of the ear, extending directly up behind the sulcus at the back of the ear, but without the extension back onto the hair line or the neck.
 These incisions in the past were particularly troublesome and prone to excessive or obvious scarring, and often resulted in numbness in the posterior aspect of the scalp.

-The surgery usually takes somewhere between 90 minutes and 2 hours and would involve you having a general anaesthetic at Frances Perry House.
+The surgery usually takes somewhere between 120 -180 minutes and would involve you having a general anaesthetic at Epworth Freemasons Private Hospital in East Melbourne.

-All patients are admitted to Frances Perry House overnight and would be able to be discharged home the following morning.
+All patients are admitted to Epworth Freemasons Hospital overnight and would be able to be discharged home the following morning.
 It may be that we need to insert two drain tubes into the wound to drain any fluid which may collect, and if these were inserted at the time of surgery, they would be removed prior to discharge home.

 The small incisions around your ear are sutured with very fine nylon sutures which need to be removed at one week postoperatively, and prior to discharge from hospital you will be given an appointment date and time for these to be removed by our nurse here in the rooms.